cavcrosby/homelab-cm/docs/code.md

 - The directory structure follows what is recommended by ansible-lint
   <https://ansible.readthedocs.io/projects/lint/usage/#linting-playbooks-and-roles>.

+- The `site.yml` playbook serves as the main playbook that defines my homelab infrastructure.
+Below are a few additional playbooks that are worth mentioning.

+  - The `on_prem.yml` playbook aggregates common configurations for my on premises hosts.
+This playbook should be ran before others in the `site.yml` playbook.

+  - The `vagrant_customizations.yml` playbook modifies Vagrant provided hosts to be mostly comparable to production hosts.
+This playbook should be ran before running the `site.yml` playbook.

 - The `ansible` groups have been defined based mostly on their associated function.
 The rest are defined (loosely) based on geography.